 Back in the old days, folks who were “hard of hearing” used an odd-looking, funnel-shaped device called an ear trumpet that would somewhat amplify sound when held up to the ear.
 How strange and simple an ear trumpet looks when compared to advanced hearing aid technology today.

-Hearing aids have come a long way, says Dr. Dave Harris, director of the SLUCare audiology team, with offices in the Doctors Office Building near SSM Health Saint Louis University Hospital and at SLUCare Otolaryngology West County at 555 N. New Ballas Road.
-Still, many people are unaware of what modern hearing aids look like and what they can do.
+Hearing aids have come a long way, says Dr. Dave Harris, director of the SLUCare audiology team, with offices in the Center for Specialized Medicine on the campus of the new SSM Health Saint Louis University Hospital and at SLUCare Otolaryngology West County at 555 N. New Ballas Road.

 “Their experience is with their mother or their grandmother who used to wear them and hated them,” he says.
 “We need to try to overcome the stigma of getting a hearing aid.
 If people can use AirPods and think that’s OK, they shouldn’t have any objections to wearing hearing aids.”